dhanush-shetty1/Merge-Sort/README.md

-This is merge sort Sim
+This is merge sort Simulation